10-Q 1 stok-20230331.htm 10-Q 10-Q

 Proceeds from issuance of common stock upon exercise of stock options

-Proceeds from controlled equity offering sales agreements
+Proceeds from issuance of common stock in controlled equity offering sales agreements

 44,743